 Turkey Golden Boot odds

-Everton striker Cenk Tosun is expected to be Turkey’s first-choice striker going into the competition after he joined Besiktas on loan until the end of the season in order to get some first-team football ahead of the Euros.
-The striker is 66/1 with BetVictor to become the first-ever Turkish player to win the Golden Boot at the European Championship.
+Burak Yilmaz is expected to be Turkey’s first-choice striker going into the competition fresh on the back of his Ligue 1 winning campaign with Lille in France, where he managed 16 league goals.
+The striker is 40/1 with 888sport to become the first-ever Turkish player to win the Golden Boot at the European Championship.